 Step 7: Camera Placement

 Mount your camera direct overhead of the surface that is displaying the product.
-To position it firmly, use either a c-stand or a tripod.
+To position it firmly, use a tripod for flat lays.
 Make sure the camera is kept leveled not tilted.

 You can start taking photos by bending down though there is a risk of tremors which may ultimately affect your image.